Meglet/CSCI3155Paper/Draft.md

 Parsing of Judgement Forms
 -----------------
-The draft ECMAScript specification contains the official way statements should function.
+The draft ECMAScript specification[10] contains the official way statements should function.
 While their document did not use formal, cryptic symbols as our labs did, the community utilizes the same skills we gained.
 We can see the precedent/consequence parsing.
 These statements are the equivalent of our judgement forms.

 <pre>
 Static Semantics: ConstructorMethod